Cell (Dragon Ball): Creation and conception

 After Kazuhiko Torishima, Toriyama's former editor during Dr. Slump and early Dragon Ball, expressed dissatisfaction with first Androids #19 and #20 and later Androids #17 and #18 as villains, Toriyama created Cell.
 Toriyama has expressed some kind of regret regarding the design of Cell, calling it tedious to draw all the little spots on his body.
 In addition, he did not initially plan for the character to be able to transform, but gave him this ability after his then-current editor Yū Kondō described Cell as "ugly."
 Toriyama intended for Cell's second form to last longer than it did; Kondō found the form to be silly and urged him to hasten the first appearance of the next transformation.

-Norio Wakamoto is the Japanese voice of Cell and revealed that when he voiced the forms of Cell, the first form is monster-like, he used a raspy voice which he said was a pain.
+Norio Wakamoto is the Japanese voice of Cell and revealed that when he voiced the forms of Cell, the first form was monster-like, he used a raspy voice which he said was a pain.
 He toned it down for the second, and by the final form, he was able to perform comfortably.

 In the English Funimation dub, Cell is voiced by Dameon Clarke.
 Clarke considers Cell one of his more "fun and entertaining" characters.
-Sometime around the release of Resurrection 'F', in which Frieza returned, Clarke said he began receiving questions about a film featuring Cell's return, which he himself supported.
+Clarke said that he based the voice of Perfect Cell off of Terence Stamp's General Zod from Superman II.
+Sometime around the release of Resurrection 'F', in which Frieza returned, Clarke said he began receiving questions about a film featuring Cell's return, which he supported.